-See Figure B.1a.
+Refer to Figure B.1a.

 - Power ON/OFF Switch When the power is on the fan motor will run and air will be exhausted out the louvers in the front of the machine.
-The welding output and wire feeder remain off until the gun trigger is pressed.

-- Voltage Control A 5-position tap selector switch gives full range adjustment of power source output voltage.
-Do not switch while welding.

-- Wire Speed Control -

-Controls the wire feed speed

-from 50 400 in/min (1.2 -

-10.2 m/min).
-The control can

-be preset on the dial to the

-setting specified on the SP 170T Application Chart

-located on the inside of the
+The welding output and wire feeder remain off until the gun trigger is pressed. - Voltage Control A 5-position tap selector switch gives full range adjustment of power source output voltage.
+Do not switch while welding. - 3.
+Wire Speed Control Controls the wire feed speed from 50 400 in/min (1.2 10.2 m/min).
+The control can be preset on the dial to the setting specified on the SP-175T Application Chart located on the inside of the wire feed section door.